 So in summary, in teams of 2, you can volley the yellow handball up to 3 times before you must return it to your partner by bouncing it into the net.

 If you take more than 3 volleys, drop it, or double bounce it, you will lose the point of the round.

 You can play up to 11 or 21 rounds, depending on how long you want to play the game.
 Click here to purchase your own Spikeball set.

 History of Spikeball

-Their is an interesting story to how Spikeball came to be.
-Originally created and failed in the 1980’s, an Entreprenuer picked up the idea of Spike ball and changed this game from a toy into a Sport in 2008.
-It’s a very interesting story you can read here.
-The game was given a huge beginning when it was featured on Shark Tank.
+There is an interesting story about how Spikeball came to be.
+Originally created and failed in the 1980s, an Entrepreneur picked up the idea of Spike ball and changed this game from a toy into a Sport in 2008.